BHUTAN TOUR PACKAGES

 VISITING TIGER NEST TEMPLE

 If you don’t include the Tiger nest hike, your visit to Bhutan will not be complete.
 Tiger nest temple is a secret monastery hanging on a cliff 900 meters above Paro valley overlooking the entire city.
 This 400 years old monastery is the holy grail for all Buddhist followers in Bhutan.
 During the auspicious day, the routes are packed with local people visiting the shrine.
 The monastery got its name from a legend called Guru who flew from Tibet on the back of Tigress to meditate on this cave.
-The cave later named as Tiger Nest or Taktsang.
-The hike takes around 3 hours, uphill walk to reach the shrine.
+The cave later named Tiger Nest or Taktsang.
+The hike takes around 3 hours, an uphill walk to reach the shrine.
 There is a small cafeteria before reaching the monastery to relax with a quick coffee.

 BHUTAN TRAVEL GUIDE

 We carefully select our guide with good reviews from our past clients.
 The guide is the first person you meet upon arrival and the last person to see you off.
 Your Bhutan Travel success will depend on how the guide makes you feel while in Bhutan.
 As a tour operator, I have encountered many instances where I had to change the guide in the middle of the tour and this has given me rich experience about how guide plays a vital role in growing my company.
 Our 70% of our guests are all referrals from our past clients and we leave no stone unturned to make sure that your tour is a success.

 Yeshey is our senior-most Guide in the company.
 He has been leading groups for the last 5 years with lots of good reviews from the clients.
 His wife recently gave birth to a beautiful daughter and he had to take 6 months’ leave to take care of his daughter.

 Once you are with him you are safe and in a trusted hand.
 He also makes sure that the guest does not leave Bhutan without tasting butter tea prepared by his mother.